Attention American workers: Your plant has been taken over by an all-star team of freelance terrorists. Homer:

 ...
 That scene in Die Hard where he gets all gushy over his wife"

-- Parodied with the page-quote exchange on The Simpsons.
+- Parodied with the page-quote exchange.
 Just to clarify, those events didn't really happen.
 They're a fabrication by Homer.

 - The episode where Maggie rescues the other babies from a creche made a lot of references to The Great Escape, but was actually more like Die Hard In A Nursery.

 - The Fillmore! episode "A Cold Day at X" is Die Hard In A Middle School.

 - The South Park episode "Super Fun Time" is essentially Die Hard at Ye Olde Settlement, where a team of terrorists, complete with a Hans lookalike, takes a frontier-town educational park hostage after robbing a Burger King.

 - An episode of Beast Wars does this with a unique twist: It's the building where Rattrap is hiding that is trying to kill him.
 He sets off the security system and tries to deactivate it.
 And an episode of Transformers Animated did Die Hard on an Elite Guard Spaceship.
 Complete with bomb-down-the-elevator-shaft and grumbling while crawling through the air vent.